Nidhibansalll/CEI_DE_WORK/README.md

 - Experienced how metadata-driven pipelines make ETL workflows dynamic and fault-tolerant
 - Applied Principle of Least Privilege using Azure IAM role assignments in a real cloud environment
 - Developed a strong understanding of Apache Spark's DataFrame operations, including data cleaning, transformation, aggregation, and building efficient data-processing pipelines on large datasets.
-- This assignment provided practical experience in handling real-world messy data and demonstrated how proper data cleaning and transformation are essential for producing accurate and meaningful analytical results
+- This assignment provided practical experience in handling real-world messy data and demonstrated how proper data cleaning and transformation are essential for producing accurate and meaningful analytical results.
+- Understood why **lazy evaluation** matters — Spark optimizes the entire chain of transformations before execution instead of running each step blindly
+- Realized that Spark's fault tolerance comes from its **lineage graph**, not data replication — failed partitions are simply recomputed from their transformation history
+- Learned practically why **Parquet outperforms CSV** for analytics — columnar storage means only required columns get read off disk
+- Understood **predicate pushdown** — filtering at the storage layer itself reduces the amount of data pulled into memory
+- Built the habit of using `.show()` instead of `.collect()` — a small change in approach that matters a lot once datasets scale to production size

 ---